NickHeap2/vscode-ant/README.md

 * `buildFilenames`: comma separated list of build file names to load.
 Default is build.xml.
 * `buildFileDirectories`: comma separated list of directories to search for configured file names (build, auto & env files).
 Default is . .
 * `buildAutoFile`: comma separated list of file names to load auto targets from.
 Default is build.auto.

+The extension will use the built in version of Ant which includes a windows colour library if you don't configure the ant.executable or ant.home settings.

 The build.env (or whatever is configured) should be in standard property file format like this:
 ```